 Technology and Tools

-This is a linux based solution, with a high dependency on existing computational neuroscience technology.
-To implement the demonstrated Levman computation pipeline, CRUSH depends on a set of freely available tools including FSL(Smith, 2004), Freesurfer(###), and TrackVis (Wedeen, 2008).
+This is a linux based solution, with a high dependency on existing computational neuroscience technology, named CRUSH.
+To implement the developed connectomics computation pipeline, CRUSH depends on a set of freely available tools including FSL(Smith, 2004), Freesurfer(Fischl, 2012), and TrackVis (Wedeen, 2008).

 CRUSH